Greater Des Moines Lakes

 Carney Marsh Nature Preserve

 This park, founded by the Polk County Conservation Board, is home to Iowa’s celebrated and diverse wildlife in trees and water.
 This marsh is a quiet, scenic spot for birdwatchers or fishers of all skill levels to come and get a great catch in a preserved natural habitat.

 Pack your sunscreen for an afternoon of swimming at Easter Lake.
 This 178-acre lake is the centerpiece of a beautiful park with playgrounds and picnic shelters surrounding the water.
 Enjoy the swimming beach during a warm summer day in Iowa and pack a picnic for lunch while you’re at it!

 Gray’s Lake Park

-With its many opportunities for walking, biking and water activities, Gray’s Lake Park is a great place to get out in the metro.
 Walk or ride along the 1.9-mile trail that encircles the lake.
-During the day, rent out or bring your own canoe or sailboat and drift around Gray’s Lake.
-Or, try out stand up paddle boarding!
-At night, head to the trail and take in the downtown Des Moines skyline and the bridge.
-The trail bridge is illuminated at night with eye catching complimentary colors.
+During the day, rent or bring your canoe or sailboat to drift around Gray’s Lake.
+At night, head to the trail and take in the downtown Des Moines skyline from the colorfully illuminated bridge.

-Saylorville Lake is a great destination for families with or without their own boat.
-Stop by the equipment rental house and check out boats, paddle boards, explorer tandems and more.
-Head over to the other side of Saylorville and check out the dam.
-Hundreds of gallons of water rush through the dam every minute, but don’t stand too close, you might get wet!
-Don’t forget to bring your fishing pole.
+Stop by the equipment rental house and check out boats, paddleboards, explorer tandems, and more at Saylorville Lake.
+Head over to the other side of Saylorville and check out the dam or spillway.
+Hundreds of gallons of water rush through the dam every minute but don’t stand too close; you might get wet!